Virtual Instructor-Led Training Best Practices - HRDQ

 Virtual Instructor-Led Training Best Practices

-• Create team goals & objectives.
-By creating team goals that relate to the company and including them in your presentation, you can show participants what your expectations are and exactly how you plan to help them succeed.
+• Create team goals and objectives.
+By creating team goals that align with the company and including them in your presentation, you can show participants your expectations and exactly how you plan to help them succeed.
 Let them know why this training matters.

-• Include interactive elements & visuals.
+• Include interactive elements and visuals.
 This is one of the best ways to hold people’s attention.
-Transform bodies of text into short bullet points, images and GIFs, and games that test your participants’ knowledge of the content.
+Transform bodies of text into short bullet points, images, GIFs, and games that test your participants’ knowledge of the content.

 • Brand your materials.
 Branding makes your content feel less generic and more personable, which shows that the company is invested in employee growth.

 If you are designing your own virtual training program, explore the HRDQ Reproducible Training Library.
-This soft skills library includes more than 300 hours of training programs that are fully customizable to meet your team’s needs.
+This soft skills library includes more than 300 hours of training programs, fully customizable to meet your team’s needs.

 Nail the Delivery